Bassanio: Origins

 Most scholars agree that the character of Bassanio has his origins from two texts called Gesta Romanorum and Il Pecorone.
 The origin of the casket plot comes from the Gesta Romanorum.
 In contrast to the Merchant of Venice, the person who must make the decision is a woman, not a man, and she makes her decision after God's will "not, as Bassanio does, after having reasoned out his choice in the best Renaissance manner".
 In Il Pecorone, there is a similar plot to the ring plot in the Merchant of Venice, but it only exists between one pair, instead of the two couples in the Merchant of Venice.
 Additionally, the character that is the Bassanio equivalent does not try to apologize for giving away the ring in Il Pecorone, and those that are involved in the ring plot are father and son, not lovers.

 Besides basic plot differences, Shakespeare also added specific character traits to Bassanio that did not exist in these previous sources.
 The characters in the original texts have an "absence of any details of characterization".
 Shakespeare added all of Bassanio's good and less desirable characteristics from scratch.
 Shakespeare also added the monetary aspect of Bassanio's decision to court Portia.

+The character's name is believed to derive from the Bassanos, a Venetian family of Jewish ancestry; the musician Anthony Bassano was based in London at the time The Merchant of Venice was written, and Emilia Lanier (née Aemilia Bassano) was a poet at the time, and was possibly Shakespeare's "Dark Lady."